mckymsh/truckdungeon/README.md

-# truckdungeon
+# Truck Dungeon

+##Team Galaga

+* John Hutchinson
+* Mickey Nash
+* Mitchell Bath
+* Paul John

 ##Gameplay
 Shoot the enemies, collect the weapons, face the boss.
-You have 90 seconds to find and collect the bigger weapons before you get dropped into the final dungeon to face the Dragon.
+You have 90 seconds to find and collect the bigger weapons from the edges of the maze before you get dropped into the final dungeon to face the Dragon.
 The Dragon Tank, that is!

 ##Controls
-W - Accelerate
+* W - Accelerate
-S - Brakes/Reverse
+* S - Brakes/Reverse
-A/D - Steer L/R
+* A/D - Steer L/R
-Mouse - Aim Primary Weapon
+* Mouse - Aim Primary Weapon
-Left Click - Primary Weapon
+* Left Click - Primary Weapon
-Right Click - Hood Guns
+* Right Click - Hood Guns
-Spacebar - Swap weapons (if you have 'em!)
+* Spacebar - Swap weapons (if you have 'em!)

 ##Cheats
 Press Control +